phpredis/phpredis/README.markdown

 ### incr, incrBy
 -----
-Increment the number stored at key by one.
+_**Description**_: Increment the number stored at key by one.
 If the second argument is filled, it will be used as the integer value of the increment.

 ##### *Parameters*
 *key*